MicrosoftDocs/azure-docs/articles/azure-netapp-files/azure-netapp-files-cost-model.md

 #### Example 1: One month cost with static versus dynamic capacity pool provisioning

-If your capacity pool size requirements fluctuate (for example, because of variable capacity or performance needs), you might want to resize your volumes and capacity pools dynamically to balance cost with capacity and performance needs.
+If your capacity pool size requirements fluctuate (for example, because of variable capacity or performance needs), consider dynamically resizing your volumes and capacity pools to balance cost with capacity and performance needs.

-Consider a scenario where you are using the Premium capacity 24 hours (1 day) at 10 TiB, 96 hours (4 days) at 24 TiB, four times at 6 hours (1 day) at 5 TiB, 480 hours (20 days) at 6 TiB, and the month’s remaining hours at 0 TiB.
+For example, you are using the Premium capacity 24 hours (1 day) at 10 TiB, 96 hours (4 days) at 24 TiB, four times at 6 hours (1 day) at 5 TiB, 480 hours (20 days) at 6 TiB, and the month’s remaining hours at 0 TiB.
 A dynamic cloud consumption deployment profile looks different from a traditional static on-premises consumption profile:

 ![Bar chart that shows dynamic versus static capacity pool provisioning.](../media/azure-netapp-files/cost-model-dynamic-vs-static-tib-ex1.png)